 Dear Barnes & Noble,

-We love the diverse selection of books you offer and how much fun our children have browsing through books and games every time we come in to your store.
+We love the selection of books you offer and how much fun our children have browsing through books and games every time we come in to your store.
 We frequently purchase books for presents on our way to a birthday party but we always notice something is missing when we browse the children’s section: more multicultural children’s literature.

 There are many reasons why reading multicultural books is important for our children.
 We recently published an article on 10 Reasons Parents Should Read Multicultural Books to Kids and wanted to summarize why we feel this is so crucial for all children: